shuishenbushui/remembr/README.md

 export OPENAI_API_BASE_URL = "your OPENAI_API_BASE_URL"
 python task.py --ai2thor_scene_name=FloorPlan10
 ```
-Ask the agent a question
+Then you can ask the agent any questions